WordPress/WordPress-Coding-Standards/README.md

 ### Composer

-Standards can be installed with [Composer](https://getcomposer.org/) dependency manager:
+Standards can be installed with the [Composer](https://getcomposer.org/) dependency manager:

     composer create-project wp-coding-standards/wpcs --no-dev